 Senator John Thune (R-South Dakota) introduced S. 604.
 It prevents a state from taxing the income of a non-resident worker unless the worker engages in employment duties in the state for more than thirty days in the relevant tax year.
 However, Senator Chuck Schumer (D-New York) is the minority leader and has influence.
 He opposes the bill fiercely because New York City hosts many itinerant business trips and asserts jurisdiction to tax teleworkers resident in other states.
-See TSB-M-06(5)I ('convenience of the employer' test vs. 'physical presence test').
 New York estimates that the bill would reduce revenue by \$100m annually.